 where the rates charged are determined by competitive bids; where the transaction involves the rendering of services as a common or contract carrier (including any airline), or a public utility, at rates or charges fixed in conformity with law or governmental authority; or where the transaction involves services as a bank depositary of funds, transfer agent, registrar, trustee under a trust indenture, or similar services;

-where an Immediate Family Member’s interest arises from his or her status as an employee of a firm, company or other entity for which he or she is not also an executive officer, director, general partner, or principal;
+where an Immediate Family Member’s interest arises from his/her status as an employee of a firm, company or other entity for which he/she is not also an executive officer, director, general partner, or principal;

-where the Related Person is not an Immediate Family Member of a director, executive officer, or nominee to become a director of the Company and where the Related Person’s interest arises from such person’s position as an executive officer of the Company and such person’s compensation arrangements have been approved by the Company’s Board of Directors;
+where the Related Person is not an Immediate Family Member of a director, executive officer, or nominee to become a director of the Company and where the Related Person’s interest arises from such person’s position as an executive officer of the Company and such person’s compensation arrangements have been approved by the Company’s Board;

 where an Immediate Family Member’s interest arises from employment by the Company or any of its consolidated subsidiaries in the ordinary course of business consistent with customary employment practices used by the Company, provided that the total annual compensation received by such Immediate Family Member from the Company does not exceed $120,000;

 where the Related Person’s interest is an interest in a standard financial services product offered by the Company or any of its consolidated subsidiaries in the ordinary course of business;

 where the Related Person’s interest is an interest in ordinary business travel and expense payments, including expenses incurred in attending the Company’s events, Board or Board-committee meetings; and